 3. Go easy on yourself.

 If you park your money in an index fund (a fund that mimics a major market index, such as the Standard & Poor’s 500 Index), you don’t have to tend to your investments on an hourly or even daily basis.
 Sit back and let your money grow with the market.
 Since 1928, the market has delivered plump 9.5% returns.
-If you’re looking for a natural entry point to investing, start today by getting a free customized investment plan from Ellevest. and taking control of your financial future.
+So, all that talk about fluctuations?
+You just have to be patient.

 “Investing is one of the most important things you can do for yourself.
-It can build your wealth….not by a little, but by enough to make a real difference in your life.” – Sallie Krawcheck.
-Ready? your complimentary financial plan from Ellevest today — you honestly have nothing to lose.
+It will build your wealth….not by a little, but by enough to make a real difference in your life.” – Sallie Krawcheck.